 Voted absentee ballots cannot be returned by email for fax.

 They may be returned only by U.S. Postal Service or another delivery service such as UPS or FedEx, or in person.
 An absentee ballot must arrive at the board office by the close of polls on Election Day if delivered in person.
-An absentee ballot returned by mail shall be submitted for mailing not later than 12:01 a.m. on the date of the election at the place where the voter completes the ballot.
+The ballot shall be submitted for mailing not later than 12:01 a.m. at the place where the voter completes the ballot, on the date of the election.
 It must arrive at the board of elections office on or before the 10th day after the election.